 "Though not a requirement for private companies, providing insights on financial performance instills in employees a sense of ownership, which often leads to improved employee engagement and productivity," Tim Hird, executive director of Robert Half Management Resources, said in a statement.

 Most of the employers surveyed believe employees want to learn more about how their company is faring financially.
-The study shows that nearly 60 percent of chief financial officers believe their workers are at least somewhat interested in hearing about their company's financial performance.
-[See Related Story: CEO Communication Gap: More Info, Less Criticism, Please]
+The study shows that nearly 60% of chief financial officers believe their workers are at least somewhat interested in hearing about their company's financial performance.

 "Professionals want to work for organizations that are open with staff about the health of the business," Hird said.
 "Discuss opportunities and challenges facing the organization as it grows, and invite ideas to help the firm meet its goals."

 - Decide what to share.
 You not only have to determine what details you are comfortable sharing, but you also want to know what employees want to hear about.
-If you are unsure on what and how much info to provide, consider reaching out to peers and consultants to learn what type of insight other companies are giving.
+If you are unsure about what and how much info to provide, consider reaching out to peers and consultants to learn what insights other companies are giving their employees.

 - Create a schedule.
 If you are going to give financial updates, you should do so on a regular basis.
 Let employees know how often they should expect financial updates.
 It is important to stick to your schedule, even when you have to share bad news.
 If you don't hold discussions when the financial performance is down, you risk having employees draw their own conclusions on what is happening with the business.

 - Show them their impact.
-When discussing financial performance, be sure to connect the dots for employees by showing them how their work is contributing to the company's bottom line.
+When discussing financial performance, connect the dots for employees by showing them how their work is contributing to the company's bottom line.
 By doing so, you will give them more incentive to better align their work and ideas to the organization's goals.